What? (SB19 song): Release and promotion

-"What?" was revealed to the public as SB19's newest single on February 25, 2021, via YouTube and on their other social media accounts.
-SB19 revealed several photos and teaser clips showing few scenes of the music video, photos, and choreography before its official release on March 9.
-However, on March 8, 2021, ShowBT Philippines, the talent agency that holds SB19, announced the temporary postponement of the virtual music launch that was scheduled the following day after the release due to the members being exposed to an individual who tested positive for COVID-19; the boy band is placed into quarantine.
-The company apologized on their official statement posted on SB19's official social media and said the music launch will have a new event date announced soon.
-Despite the postponement, the digital single along with its official merchandise and music video has still pushed through as scheduled.
+"What?" was revealed to the public as SB19's newest single on February 25, 2021, via YouTube and their other social media accounts.
+SB19 revealed several photos and teaser clips showing a few scenes of the music video, photos, and choreography before its official release on March 9.
+However, on March 8, 2021, ShowBT Philippines, the talent agency that manages SB19, announced the temporary postponement of the virtual music launch that was scheduled for the day following the release due to the members being exposed to an individual who tested positive for COVID-19; the boy band was placed into quarantine.
+The company apologized in their official statement posted on SB19's official social media and said the music launch will have a new event date announced soon.
+Despite the postponement, the digital single along with its official merchandise and music video had still pushed through as scheduled.

-On April 24, 2021, the limited edition premium fashion merch in collaboration with designer Chynna Mamawal was released.
-The collection featured streetwear fits limited only to 100 pieces that come in two sets, as well as shirts and dresses inspired by the single.
-A month after, a five-episode documentary entitled What?: The Making Film was uploaded on their YouTube channel every week, which featured the behind-the-scenes footage of the preparation of "What?".
+On April 24, 2021, the limited edition premium fashion merchandise in collaboration with designer Chynna Mamawal was released.
+The collection featured streetwear pieces limited only to 100 pieces, coming in two sets, as well as shirts and dresses inspired by the single.
+A month later, a five-episode documentary entitled What?: The Making Film was uploaded on their YouTube channel weekly, featuring behind-the-scenes footage of the preparation for "What?".